tc39/proposal-first-class-protocols/slides.md

 ## Today

-- reminders: getting back up to speed with the proposal
+- Reminders: getting back up to speed with the proposal
-- changes since 2018 and current status
+- Changes since 2018 and current status
-- unresolved design challenges
+- Unresolved design challenges
-- open discussion and committee feedback
+- Open discussion and committee feedback

 ## Motivation

-- describe well-known interfaces
+- Describe well-known interfaces
-- encourage Symbol-based interfaces
+- Encourage Symbol-based interfaces
-- don't require coordination between producer and consumer
+- Don't require coordination between producer and consumer
-- don't require coordination across multiple producers
+- Don't require coordination across multiple producers
-- all the fun and convenience of monkey-patching built-ins, none of the downsides
+- All the fun and convenience of monkey-patching built-ins, none of the downsides
-- gives us a standard way to model and refer to existing built-in protocols like iteration
+- Gives us a standard way to model and refer to existing built-in protocols like iteration
-- more principled duck typing
+- More principled duck typing

 ## Motivation continued: real-world use cases

-- reify existing built-in protocols (both symbol-based and string-based)
+- Reify existing built-in protocols (both symbol-based and string-based)
   - iteration
   - generator
   - to string (`toString`) and Object.prototype.toString (`toStringTag`)